Product Catalog Specification

 • Seasonal Discounted Offerings > December Discounts

-For the platform to correctly interpret the three product types in this comma-separated string as a single value, you must do the following:
+For Monetate to correctly interpret the three product types in this comma-separated string, the retailer must do the following:

 2. Put the entire string in quotation marks so it's considered one value: """Office Supplies > Mailing, Packing & Shipping > Packing Materials > Packing Papers"",Bulk Products,Seasonal Discounted Offerings > December Discounts"

-Even if only one product type appears in the comma-separated string, if it includes a comma, then you must put two sets of quotation marks to signify the presence of the comma and apply a third set of quotation marks around the whole string.
+Even if only one product type appears in the comma-separated string and it includes a comma, then you must put two sets of quotation marks to signify the presence of the comma and apply a third set of quotation marks around the whole string.

 For example, the product type is Office Supplies > Mailing, Packing & Shipping > Packing Materials > Packing Papers.
 For it to be parsed correctly, the string must appear in the file as follows: """Office Supplies > Mailing, Packing & Shipping > Packing Materials > Packing Papers""".

-The same rules apply if the string natively includes a double quotation mark or marks.
-You place two sets of quotation marks around the text with the native quotation mark, and then you place the entire string in quotation marks.
+The same rules apply if the string natively includes one or more double quotation marks.
+You place two sets of quotation marks around the native quotation mark, and then you place the entire string in quotation marks.

-For example, you once again have three product types:
+For example, a retailer defines a product with three product types:

 • Seasonal Discounted Offerings > December